Hyperchaotic/minimon-applet/README.md

 * Memory usage
 * Network utilization
 * Disk activity
-* GPU and VRAM usage on Nvidia GPU's (AMD being worked on).
+* GPU and VRAM usage on Nvidia and AMD GPU's.

 Can sit in the panel or Dock.
 Configurable refresh rate and many display options.